joshsmithcs/Competitive-Programming/README.md

 |[Typo](https://open.kattis.com/problems/typo)|6.5| Hard |[solution](https://github.com/joshsmithcs/Competitive-Programming/blob/main/solutions/typo.py)|

+Thanks to Jeremy for the [LeetCodeStatsApi](https://github.com/JeremyTsaii/leetcode-stats-api) Api to be able to fetch leetcode solve stats.

-Thanks to Russel for the [AutoKattis](https://github.com/RussellDash332/autokattis) kattis wrapper to be able to pull these stats.
+Thanks to Russel for the [AutoKattis](https://github.com/RussellDash332/autokattis) kattis wrapper to be able to pull kattis stats and problem links.

 [Back to main profile](https://github.com/joshsmithcs)